 The world is but our mirror; what we see depends not only on what we look at, but on what we look for.
 It depends on the spectacles we use to see what we’re looking at, and what we’re looking for.
 Two people standing side by side, looking at the same view, can see two very different things.

-The attitude we carry has the power to either create our own sunshine or to cause the shadows that block the light.
-If you want/need to change your attitude, you must first realize that your attitude belongs to you alone, and it’s your choice to sport a good one or a bad one.
+The attitude we carry has the power to either create our own sunshine or cast shadows on our own path.
+If you want/need to change your attitude, first realize that your attitude belongs to you alone, and it’s your choice to sport a good one or a bad one.
 It’s up to you to make this day good or bad.

-Here are three ways to help you make the shift.
+Here are three ways to help you make a positive shift.

 3 Ways to Change Your Attitude Anytime, Anywhere

 1. Still your mind.